iilab/satellitefieldguide/content/chapter_01_satellite_fundamentals/01_satellite_fundamentals.md

 ##### Antennas
 Antennas come in a lot of different forms. the 3 types most commonly seen with satellite technology (small to large: are the dipole (portable sat phones), the panel antenna either integrated in the unit (like bgan) or seperate, and most commonly seen the dish antenna.
 With a dish antenna the dish is actually just a reflector that bounces the radio waves coming from the satellite to a very small antenna that is in the head (sometimes called BUC or LNB) mounted on the dish.

+TODO:
+ * Wider antennas means focusing the power more.

 ##### Antenna placement
 point it at the bird and do it precise, do not forget polarization if applicable